MicrosoftDocs/ai-builder/ai-builder-docs/prediction-performance.md

 # Prediction model performance

-Each time you train a model, AI Builder uses the test data set to evaluate it's quality and accuracy.
-A summary page for your model shows your model training result, including an **Accuracy** score.
+After each training, AI Builder uses the test data set to evaluate the quality and accuracy of the new model.
+A summary page for your model shows your model training result, including a Performance score.

-## Accuracy score
+## Performance score calculations

+AI Builder calculates the performance score for your model based on the precision and recall of the prediction results:

+- **Performance score**: This is the harmonic mean of the precision and recall scores.
+It balances both scores for an imbalanced class distribution.
+Performance score values are between 0–100 percent.
+Generally, the higher the performance score, the better your model performs.
-The accuracy score is the ratio of the correct predictions among all the records you’re trying to predict.
+- **Precision**: The fraction of correct predictions among all the positive predictions.
-Based on your business needs, you can either keep improving the model by following instructions here, or you can decide to publish it.
+- **Recall**: The fraction of correct predictions among all true positive cases.

 For more information, go to [Evaluate your model](manage-model.md#evaluate-your-model).